-Budgeted cost: £16,892
+Budgeted cost: £26808

-Activity Evidence that supports this approach Challenge number(s) addressed Additional pupil premium TA in Class 4 to support SEMH needs and academic attainment. (£8366) assistants and targeted support.
+Activity Evidence that supports this approach Challenge number(s) addressed Additional pupil premium TA in KS2 to support SEMH needs and academic attainment. (£10791) assistants and targeted support.
 Research on TAs delivering targeted interventions in one-to-one or small group settings shows a consistent impact on attainment of approximately three to four additional months' progress.
 (EEF).
 Evidence consistently shows the positive impact that targeted academic support can have, including on those who are not making good progress across the spectrum of achievement.
-Considering how classroom teachers and teaching assistants can provide 1, 2
+Considering how classroom teachers and teaching assistants can provide targeted academic support, including how to link structured one-to-one or small group intervention to classroom teaching, is likely to be a key component of an effective Pupil Premium strategy.
+(EEF) 1, 2, 4

-TAs and Teachers to lead high quality, structured and targeted interventions. (£1030 - MS release JK) targeted academic support, including how to link structured one-to-one or small group intervention to classroom teaching, is likely to be a key component of an effective Pupil Premium strategy.
-(EEF) Research on TAs delivering targeted interventions in one-to-one or small group settings shows a consistent impact on attainment of approximately three to four additional months' progress.
+TAs and Teachers to lead high quality, structured and targeted interventions. (£180 - MS release BJ - HLTA top up) Research on TAs delivering targeted interventions in one-to-one or small group settings shows a consistent impact on attainment of approximately three to four additional months' progress.
 (EEF).
 Teacher-led support has a high impact on outcomes for pupils.
-Teachers know their pupils well, have identified misconceptions and next steps and have a secure understanding of the National Curriculum for the year group they are teaching 1, 2 Teacher-led booster sessions.
-1:1/Small group programme of revision support devised through data, catch up and gap analysis. (£4430) are teaching.
-Teacher-led support has a high impact on outcomes for pupils.
 Teachers know their pupils well, have identified misconceptions and next steps and have a secure understanding of the National Curriculum for the year group they are teaching.
-2 Resources (368) Deploy SENDCo hours to meet school need and impact positively on pupil outcomes.
+1, 2, 4 Teacher-led booster sessions.
+1:1/Small group programme of revision support devised through data, catch up and gap analysis. (£9623) Resources (£180) - Classroom Secrets Teacher-led support has a high impact on outcomes for pupils.
+Teachers know their pupils well, have identified misconceptions and next steps and have a secure understanding of the National Curriculum for the year group they are teaching.
+2, 4 Deploy SENDCo hours to meet school need and impact positively on pupil outcomes.
 SENDCo to support staff to: Create a positive and supportive environment for all pupils without exception.
 Build an ongoing, holistic understanding of pupils and their needs.
-Pupils with Special Educational Needs and Disability (SEND) have the greatest need for excellent teaching and are entitled to provision that supports achievement at, and enjoyment of, school.
+Understand individual pupil's learning needs using the graduated approach of the Pupils with Special Educational Needs and Disability (SEND) have the greatest need for excellent teaching and are entitled to provision that supports achievement at, and enjoyment of, school.
 The attainment gap between pupils with SEND and their peers is twice as big as the gap between pupils eligible for free school meals and their peers.
 However, pupils with SEND are also more than twice as likely to be eligible for free school meals.
-Teachers should consider the repertoire of strategies to use in 1, 2, 4
+Teachers should consider the repertoire of strategies to use in response to the needs of all pupils but particularly those who have SEND.
+Teachers are aware of individual learning needs and have 1, 2, 3

-Understand individual pupil's learning needs using the graduated response to the needs of all pupils but particularly those who have SEND. approach of the 'assess, plan, do, Teachers are aware of individual learning needs and have review'. wider conversations with parents, Ensure all pupils have access to high quality teaching. colleagues and specialist professionals in addition to the child to establish next steps.
-Creating a Complement high quality teaching with carefully selected small-group and one-to-one interventions. positive and supportive environment that promotes high standards and positive relationships can help ensure pupils can access the best possible teaching.
-(EEF) (£2698)
+'assess, plan, do, review'. wider conversations with parents, colleagues and specialist Ensure all pupils have access to high quality teaching. professionals in addition to the child to establish next steps.
+Creating a positive and supportive environment Complement high quality teaching with carefully selected small-group and one-to-one interventions. that promotes high standards and positive relationships can help ensure pupils can access the best possible teaching.
+(EEF) (£6034)